Each of our student-applicants has a unique history that is considered in the approval process.

 4. Scholarships are available for a total of 10 semesters and are renewable on a semester-by-semester basis.

 5. University applicants are eligible to receive awards up to $5,000 per academic year ($2,500 per semester).
-To be eligible for the maximum university award, students must be either new high school graduates who finished with a GPA of 2.5 or in the top 25% of their high school graduating class or current university students who are maintaining a minimum cumulative GPA of 2.5.
+To be eligible for the maximum university award, students must maintain a minimum cumulative GPA of 2.5.
+Four-year college/university applicants with cumulative GPA’s between 2.0 and 2.5 are eligible to receive $2,000 per academic year ($1,000 per semester).

 6. Community College and Vocational/Trade School awards are provided for the duration of the specific program, not to exceed five years.
 The maximum award for these programs is $1,000 per semester.
 AFFCF funds two semesters per academic year for a total of $2,000 per academic year.